Online marketplace revenue is booming all over the world.

 Best online marketplaces in the United States

 Already back in 2018, the total sales on online marketplaces exceeded 473 billion dollars.
 Each year, sales increase by approximately 100-200 billion dollars.
-In 2020, Amazon alone collected more than 280 billion worth of net sales.
+In 2022, projected net revenue of Amazon.com’s e-commerce and service than 356 billion.

 Let’s take a look at the most popular U.S marketplace and summarize practical insights, useful for business owners who plan to build a marketplace.